vex-labs/vex-contract/README.md

 # vex-contract

+> [!Caution]
+> This is definitely not production-ready; significant modifications need to be made, you should get an audit and consult some legal people before launching this or something similar.

 This repo holds the main VEX contract that includes a betting and staking system.
 Please note that these docs are currently out of date since the staking system was added